smontanari/jashboard/README.md

 </table>

 ## Why?
-I just wanted to have some fun and learn a bit of AngularJS.
-Initially the idea was to create a CI build monitor web application (right, like we needed another one…), but then I expanded the concept to be more general purpose and provide the ability to quickly extend the application and include any type of monitor you can think of.
+Initially the idea was to create a CI build monitor web application (right, like we needed another one…), but then I expanded the concept to be more general purpose and provide the ability to quickly extend the application and include plugins for any type of monitor you can think of.

 ## Currently supported monitor types
 At the moment you can create and use the following type of monitors: